mandelsoft/kipxe/README.md

 This set of metadata is then mapped through the registrations for the [*Discovery API*](#the-discovery-api).
 The outcome of this mapping is the final metadata used for the following matching process.
-The Kubernetes flavor also support metadata mappers by a dedicate resource.
+The Kubernetes flavor also supports metadata mappers by a dedicated resource.
-The may describe a `mapping` field which is translated to a *spiff* based mapping.
+It may describe a `mapping` field which is translated to a *spiff* based mapping.

-But it is also avaiable for the processing step of the identified resource content at the end of the process just before delivering the content to map metadata.
+But it is also possible for the processing step of the identified resource content at the end of the process just before delivering the content to map metadata.